Quick Facts: March-N-Chop

 - March-n-chop with a pause (beginner).
 Add a 1-second hold at the bottom of each chop with your knee at its highest point.
 The pause removes momentum and forces your core and hip flexors to stabilize under load.
 It also makes balance demands more obvious, which is useful feedback for beginners.

-- Weighted march-n-chop (intermediate-advanced).
+- Weighted march-n-chop (intermediate to advanced).
 Hold a light dumbbell, medicine ball, or weight plate with both hands.
 The added load increases the core demand on both the chop and the return.
-Start light — 5 to 10 pounds is plenty.
+Start light: 5 to 10 pounds is plenty.
 The point is rotational control, not how much weight you can swing.

 - Jump-switch march-n-chop (advanced).
 Instead of stepping, add a small hop as you switch sides.
 Your feet leave the ground briefly during the transition.
 This plyometric version significantly increases the cardiovascular demand and challenges your coordination at higher speeds.